authelia/authelia/docs/content/integration/openid-connect/introduction.md

 When it comes to [OpenID Connect 1.0] there are effectively two types of audiences.
 There is the audience embedded in the [ID Token] which should always include the requesting clients identifier and audience of the [Access Token] and [Refresh Token].
 The intention of the audience in the [ID Token] is used to convey which Relying Party or client was the intended audience of the token.
-In contrast the audience of the [Access Token] is used by the Authorization Server or Resource Server to satisfy an internal policy.
+In contrast, the audience of the [Access Token] is used by the Authorization Server or Resource Server to satisfy an internal policy.
 You could consider the [ID Token] and it's audience to be a public facing audience, and the audience of other tokens to be private or have private meaning even when the [Access Token] is using the [JWT Profile for OAuth 2.0 Access Tokens].

-It's also important to note that with the exception of [RFC9068] there is basically no standardized token format for a [Access Token] or a [Refresh Token].
-Therefore there is no way without the use of the [Introspection] endpoint to determine what audiences these tokens are meant for.
+It's also important to note that except [RFC9068] there is basically no standardized token format for an [Access Token] or a [Refresh Token].
+Therefore, there is no way without the use of the [Introspection] endpoint to determine what audiences these tokens are meant for.
 It should also be noted that like the scope of a [Refresh Token] should effectively never change this also applies to the audience of this token.